geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 As seen in the above code change, we have just used helmet with `app.use(helmet());` without any extra configs added.
 The good thing about Express Helmet is that it automatically adds 11 sub middlewares with sane default configs.

 > This may be one of the reasons that even the Express.js security best practices for production [recommends](https://expressjs.com/en/advanced/best-practice-security.html#use-helmet) to use helmet js.

-In addition to using Helmet it also mentions [securing cookies](https://expressjs.com/en/advanced/best-practice-security.html#use-cookies-securely) and other things.
+In addition to using Helmet, it also mentions [securing cookies](https://expressjs.com/en/advanced/best-practice-security.html#use-cookies-securely) and other things.

-Looking further, it's time to see what new response headers has Helmet added with default configuration:
+Looking further, it's time to see what new response headers has Helmet added with the default configuration:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/express-helmet/03express-with-helmet.jpg" title="Express with helmet has many needed security HTTP Response Headers" alt="Express with helmet has many needed security HTTP Response Headers">

 I had done a similar request last time but this time the `x-powered-by` response header is missing, thanks to Express Helmet.
-On the contrary Helmet has added some new hearers which are very useful from a security point of view.
+On the contrary, Helmet has added some new hearers which are very useful from a security point of view.
 We will see further, what these headers are and analyze 4 of the main ones.

 ### Response headers for security

-By adding Helmet with default configuration we can see that the some new response headers have been added to our Currency API app’s response:
+By adding Helmet with default configuration we can see that some new response headers have been added to our Currency API app’s response:

-* [Content-security-policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) also known as CSP for short
+* [Content-security-policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is also known as CSP for short
 * [Expect-CT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) - CT is Certificate Transparency
 * [Referrer-Policy](https://web.dev/referrer-best-practices/#referer-and-referrer-policy-101)
 * [Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)